-Computer Supported Cooperative Work (CSCW).
-The goal of CSCW [26, 12] is to assist groups in communicating, in collaborating, and in coordinating their activities.
-Ellis et al. propose a time and space taxonomy for CSCW tools [26] as depicted in figure 1.
-Meeting room technology would be within the upper left cell; a real-time document editor within the lower left cell; a bulletin board within the upper right cell; and an electronic mail system within the lower right cell.
-Tools located in any cell of this taxonomy can be useful for CSE.
-This is true for all general purpose CSCW tools, although they do not fulfill our definition of CSE.
-Due to the relative immaturity of the field of CSCW there are not many systems in actual use for software engineering besides e-mail and bulletin boards.
+Computer Supported Cooperative Work (CSCW)

+The goal of CSCW [Ell91, Gru94] is to assist groups in communicating, in collaborating, and in coordinating their activities.
+Ellis et al. propose a time and space taxonomy for CSCW tools [Ell91] as depicted in figure 1.
+Meeting room technology would be within the upper left cell; a real-time document editor within the lower left cell; a physical bulletin board within the upper right cell; and an electronic mail system within the lower right cell.